Audrey Hepburn: Public image and style icon

 In her private life, Hepburn preferred to wear casual and comfortable clothes, contrary to the haute couture she wore on screen and at public events.
 Despite being admired for her beauty, she never considered herself attractive, stating in a 1959 interview that "you can even say that I hated myself at certain periods.
 I was too fat, or maybe too tall, or maybe just plain too ugly ... you can say my definiteness stems from underlying feelings of insecurity and inferiority.
 I couldn't conquer these feelings by acting indecisive.
 I found the only way to get the better of them was by adopting a forceful, concentrated drive."
 In 1989, she stated that "my look is attainable ...
 Women can look like Audrey Hepburn by flipping out their hair, buying the large glasses and the little sleeveless dresses."

-Hepburn's influence as a style icon continues several decades after the height of her acting career in the 1950s and 1960s.
-Moseley notes that especially after her death in 1993, she became increasingly admired, with magazines frequently advising readers on how to get her look and fashion designers using her as inspiration.
+Hepburn's influence as a style icon still continued several decades after the height of her acting career in the 1950s and 1960s.
+Moseley notes that especially after her death in 1993, she became increasingly admired, with magazines frequently advising readers on how to get her look, and fashion designers using her as inspiration.
 Throughout her career and after her death, Hepburn received numerous accolades for her stylish appearance and attractiveness.
 For example, she was named the "most beautiful woman of all time" and "most beautiful woman of the 20th century" in polls by Evian and QVC respectively, and in 2015, was voted "the most stylish Brit of all time" in a poll commissioned by Samsung.
 Her film costumes fetch large sums of money in auctions: one of the "little black dresses" designed by Givenchy for Breakfast at Tiffany's was sold by Christie's for a record sum of £467,200 in 2006.

+In 1999, HarperCollins published Audrey's Style by Pamela Keogh, a 340-page tome devoted to Hepburn's personality, beliefs and style.
+The book included interviews with some of the people who knew her best, and also included many photographs of her, some of which had been rarely seen before.